inzilico/phase-01/README.md

 ## Tools

+### Genotype based solutions

 * [SHAPEIT4](https://odelaneau.github.io/shapeit4/) is a software package to estimate haplotypes in large genotype datasets obtained by whole genome sequencing and DNA micoarrays (Delaneau et al., 2019).

 * [Eagle2](https://alkesgroup.broadinstitute.org/Eagle/#x1-20001) is a very fast HMM-based algorithm to estimate haplotypes within a genotyped cohort or using a phased reference panel (Loh et al., 2016).

+### DNA sequencing based solutions

+* [WhatsHap](https://whatshap.readthedocs.io/en/latest/index.html) phases genomic variants using DNA sequencing reads.
+It is a read-based phasing solution.
+Both bam and vcf files are required to run this program.

+* [HapCUT2](https://github.com/vibansal/HapCUT2/tree/master) is a maximum-likelihood-based tool for assembling haplotypes from DNA sequence reads.

 ## Scripts